Celsion Corporation – Consenus Indicates Potential 530.3% Upside

-Celsion Corporation with ticker code (CLSN) have now 4 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 9 and 4 and has a mean target at 7.5.
-With the stocks previous close at 1.19 this would indicate that there is a potential upside of 530.3%.
-The 50 day moving average now sits at 0.97 while the 200 day moving average is 1.38.
-The market capitalisation for the company is $34m.
+Celsion Corporation found using ticker (CLSN) have now 4 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 9 and 4 and has a mean target at 7.5.
+With the stocks previous close at 1.19 this indicates there is a potential upside of 530.3%.
+The day 50 moving average is 0.97 and the 200 day moving average is 1.36.
+The company has a market cap of $34m.
 You can visit the company’s website by visiting: http://www.celsion.com

 Celsion Corporation, a development stage oncology drug company, focuses on the development and commercialization of directed chemotherapies, DNA-mediated immunotherapy, and RNA based therapies for the treatment of cancer.
 Its lead product candidate is ThermoDox, a liposomal encapsulation of doxorubicin that is in Phase III clinical trial for treating primary liver cancer.
 The company is also developing GEN-1, a DNA-based immunotherapeutic product for the localized treatment of ovarian and brain cancers.
 Celsion Corporation was founded in 1982 and is headquartered in Lawrenceville, New Jersey.